 In fact, it's a great therapy for everyday life in every way.

-What we've finally come to realize is that although everybody focuses on the one terraced structure, which the Japanese call Iseki Point, literally Monument Point, which lies at depths of between 60 and about 100 feet underwater off the south coast of Yonaguni, that it is not alone.
+Well, what I've finally come to realize is that although everybody focuses on the one terraced structure, which the Japanese call Iseki Point, literally Monument Point, which lies at depths of between 60 and about 100 feet underwater off the south coast of Yonaguni, that it is not alone.

 And there are five distinct structures laid out along the coast.

-Four of them are cut out of solid rock, and this is why we keep having the argument about is it man-made or not.
+Four of them are cut out of solid rock, and this is why we keep having the argument about is it man-made or not?

 And so are many scientists that this is a man-made structure.